AgentOak/MCSDNotifier/README.md

   than [TimeoutStartSec=](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#TimeoutStartSec=)
 - Killing the server if it hangs (no ticks finished) for longer than [WatchdogSec=](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#WatchdogSec=).
-This is more reliably than the watchdog integrated in Spigot, because it is implemented outside the server process
+This is more reliable than the watchdog integrated in Spigot, because it is implemented outside the server process
 - Killing the server if stop takes longer than [TimeoutStopSec=](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html#TimeoutStopSec=)
 - Sending a status string back to the service manager that is displayed in `systemctl status`: